GeorgyFirsov/env-plus/README.md

 # env-plus

-Set of simple scripts, that help to manage python environment:
+Set of simple scripts, that help to manage python environments:

 - `mkenv env` - creates an environment with name "env" in `$ENVS` folder
 - `rmenv env` - removes an environment with name "env" from `$ENVS` folder